 I am a child and family psychodynamic psychotherapist (accredited by the British Psychoanalytic Council and Tavistock Society of Psychotherapists member) offering a range of talking and play-based therapies to children, young people and families.
 This includes offering sessions to individuals as well as parent-child, parent, and family sessions.

 Life’s experiences can, at times, become increasingly difficult to manage, creating challenges that impact upon our everyday lives; leaving us feeling stuck or troubled and this can often be communicated in a range of different ways.
-Such experiences can often create feelings of isolation, distress, frustration and conflict within ourselves and in our relationships.
-This can lead to feelings of anxiety, fear, anger, distress and helplessness, undermining our resilience, self-esteem, self-worth, confidence and trust in others if left unresolved.
+Such experiences can often create feelings of isolation, loneliness, distress, frustration and conflict within ourselves and in our relationships.
+This can lead to feelings of anxiety, fear, anger, distress and helplessness, undermining our resilience, reduced sense of belonging, self-esteem, self-worth, confidence and trust in others if left unresolved.

 Taking the first step in enquiring and considering therapeutic support for you or a member of your family can feel daunting.
 For many people, having a safe, impartial, confidential and non-judgmental space in which a range of issues can be explored, away from family and friends, can feel like a helpful source of support.
 I therefore offer a range of short-term and long-term talking and play-based therapy work to support the needs of my clients.